b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/fermentation/teracotta_lidded_pots/teracotta_lidded_pots_v1_11092025.md

 - Seal microcracks that develop during firing or transit
 - Uniformly hydrate the clay body, reducing stress when the vessel is later heated or contains acidic ferments
-- Build up a subtle patina that reduces food sticking and improves flavor development over time
+- Build up a subtle patina that reduces food sticking and improves flavour development over time
 - Prevent cracking when transferring from one temperature regime to another (e.g., cold water or soaked grains to a warm environment)

 ### Methods: Curing, Soaking, and Oiling